Whether you are a First-Year student or a graduating senior, there is always something that can be learned as a result of living on-campus!

 Bulletin Boards - RAs create three engaging bulletin boards each semester, for a total of six for the year.
 Bulletin Board topics are based on the Essential Learning Outcomes (ELOs).
 Below is a list of potential Bulletin Board topics:

-Living-Learning Communities (LLCs) provide students the opportunity to explore common interests with other students in their living environment.
+Living-Learning Communities - Living-Learning Communities (LLCs) provide students the opportunity to explore common interests with other students in their living environment.
 Through living and participating in an LLC, students will be provided with intentional and meaningful opportunities that will help them to make purposeful links between the academic and co-curricular components of their college experience.
 Explore the opportunities that are available to you by visiting the Living-Learning Communities webpages!